HuangChaoWH/express_friends/README.md

 This API server was developed with JavaScript, Node.JS and Express.JS and other modules.

+The server developed on Ubuntu 16.04 64bit, MySQL installed and used as database.

 For first time, install modules with command:

 ```